satkaku/laravel-csv/Readme.md

 # laravel-csv
-simple CSV manipulation for Laravel.
+Simple CSV manipulation for Laravel.
 Also you can select encoding.

 ## Getting started